-This old school British gin cocktail is bright and citrusy.
-The White Lady Cocktails hails from the same era as the beloved BBC TV show ‘Downton Abbey’ making it a perfect toast to the end of the last season.
+The White Lady Cocktail hails from the same era as the beloved BBC TV show ‘Downton Abbey’, making it a perfect toast to the end of the last season.
+This old school British gin cocktail recipe is bright and citrusy.

 Today is a very mixed day for me.
 With great anticipation, I’ve been patiently (well, as patiently as possible) waiting for the U.S. kick off season 6 of Downton Abbey.
 At the same time, knowing it is the final season makes it bitter sweet.
 Somehow I can hear Lady Mary in my head with her matter of fact delivery stating ‘well, we all must get on with things’, though that doesn’t make it any less of a bummer!